Reddy292001/Assignment-5-Quicksort-Algorithm-Implementation-Analysis-and-Randomization/README.md

 - The writing in the notebook is intentionally separated from the code to improve readability.

 ## Author
-**Your Name**
+**Sai Venkata Bharath Reddy Singareddy**

 ## Course
 **Algorithms and Data Structures**

-## Submission
-For final submission, this project should be uploaded to a GitHub repository along with:

-- the notebook
-- the report
-- this README file

-Then submit the GitHub repository link as required by the assignment.
+repository link as required by the assignment.